-Many of the county's streams are quality fishing resources, while the Bear River, Crooked River and Maple River are the most significant canoe streams.
+Many of the county's streams are quality fishing resources, while the Bear River, Crooked River and Maple River are the most significant cance streams.
 The Michigan Resource Inventory System has identified 632 acres of streams, 9,605 acres of inland lakes and 75 acres of reservoir in Emmet County.
 This totals 10,312 acres, representing approximately 3.5 percent of the county's total area.
 Emmet County boasts 68 miles of Lake Michigan shoreline and countless miles of lake and stream shores.
 The Inland Water Route connects Lake Huron by a chain of lakes and rivers to its headwaters in Spring Lake in Bear Creek Township.

 The county's plentiful natural resources provide aesthetic and recreational value; a clean water supply; an economic base for tourism, fishing, forestry and agriculture; and habitat biodiversity.
 Public recreation areas are present in every jurisdiction in the county (Figure 6).
-There are also several Federally-listed species that have a "threatened" or "endangered" status in Emmet County (Table 10).
+There are also several rare plant and animal species in Emmet County (Table 10).
 Many of these species are present near Lake Michigan.